ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/docker/recommended target="_blank" rel="noopener noreferrer">Docker</a></h1>
 <h3>1.
-4 Best Docker Desktop Alternatives in 2024 - <a href="https://medium.com/@rphilogene/4-best-docker-desktop-alternatives-in-2024-9456998a4915" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying a Spring Boot Application with Docker - <a href="https://medium.com/@halukbuyukozkan/deploying-a-spring-boot-application-with-docker-2a4133cb7d00" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Romaric Philogène`**
+✍️ **posted by `Haluk Büyüközkan`**

-<blockquote>Docker Desktop has been a go-to tool for many developers, but since it introduced its paid version for enterprises, numerous teams have…</blockquote>
+<blockquote>In this tutorial, I’ll walk you through the process of creating a Spring Boot project using Gradle, and then packaging it as a Docker…</blockquote>

 <h3>2.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>